 We have been performing simultaneous PET/fMRI studies here, so I have created a GLM version of the common simplified reference tissue model (SRTM) for analysis of PET data using tracers that are amenable to this approach.

 I'm sure there are things I am forgetting.
 If I remember, I will update the list.
 Additionally, I have created a few other programs, such as aligning histological slices into volumes using MRI as a template.
-Other programs may be this set at a later time.
+Other programs may be this added to this set at a later time.

 Ok - I finally created a website to document jip functionality.
 It's incomplete, but it's a start!
 I'd been looking for good web-creation software, and I choose Sandvox.
 It's pretty easy so far.